Red 1970s Desk Lamp

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.
 However a small E27 bulb gives the best result.

 Designer: To be appraised.

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-Other versions: Also made in white en in all probability also in other colours.
+Other versions: This Red 1970s desk lamp exists in white en was in all probability also made in other colours.
 A white version of this lamp is also on Vintageinfo (link below)

 The plug is of this desk lamp is made by Krania.
 Krania is a former East German plug and socket company from Kranichfeld.
 The Krania company still exists.